GENERAL INFO

 OFFICIAL DOCUMENTS:

 Disclaimer: the above lists are based on the draft Regulation of the Minister of Science and Higher Education of 9 May 2025 on the types of documents certifying proficiency in the language of instruction.
-The Regulation is expected to be passed by the end of June 2025.
+The Regulation is expected to be passed by 18 JULY 2025.
 Until then, the Maritime University of Szczecin is not in a position to provide definite information on which language documents can be taken into account in the 2025/2026 admissions process and cannot be held accountable for any changes thereof.

 Fees and tuitions